hunzlausman/Browser_phone/README.md

         dest_no : int
         your_extension : int

-##### After that, go to AddLineHtml method and odify html accordingly to edit the htl elements for call progress section.You can append the final html to any part or section of your web page in that function accordingly.
+##### After that, go to AddLineHtml method and modify html accordingly to edit the htl elements for call progress section.You can append the final html to any part or section of your web page in that function accordingly.

 ### Here is the code sample of AddLineHtml function: